 Who Pays For Your Damages?

-The defendant (usually the dog owner or property owner) can be held liable for your damages and compelled to pay you compensation.
 The dog owner, property owner, or landlord may be financially responsible for dog bite damages.
-Even if the property owner is not the dog's owner, they can be held responsible for allowing the dog on the premises.
+Even if the property owner is not the dog’s owner, they can be held responsible for allowing the dog on the premises.

-Why Choose an Allentown Dog Bite Lawyer at Munley Law
+Why Choose an Allentown Dog Bite Lawyer at Munley Law?

 Allentown Dog Bite Lawsuit FAQs

-Q: What is the one bite rule?
+What is the One-Bite Rule?

-Different states have different laws regarding dog owners' liability for their pets' behavior.
 In states that follow a “one bite rule,” also known as the “first bite rule,” dog owners are liable for damages caused by their pet only once the animal has exhibited dangerous behavior in the past.
 Under this rule, the owner is liable if they knew or should have known the animal posed a threat to others based on previous behavior.

-In states that follow a strict liability rule, dog owners can be held liable for injuries caused by their pets regardless of the animal's bite history.
-Pennsylvania is a strict liability state.
-So, dog owners in Allentown can be held legally responsible for paying damages to dog bite victims, even if the animal has not bitten someone before.
+Pennsylvania follows a different rule, as it is a strict liability state.
+This means dog owners in Allentown can be held legally responsible for paying damages to dog bite victims, even if the animal has not bitten someone before.

+You may be able to press criminal charges after a dog bite in Allentown, PA.
 In most cases, dog bites result in civil legal actions.
 However, in some extreme cases, criminal charges may be filed against the owner as well.
 Such circumstances might include a fatal dog attack or cases where the owner was knowingly or intentionally allowing their dog to cause harm.
 If the owner was violating certain dog laws at the time of the attack, they may face criminal penalties as well.

 Owners of dangerous dogs are required to register their animal with the Pennsylvania Bureau of Dog Law Enforcement and to keep the animal secure in an enclosed space.
 In addition, the dog owner must keep the dog muzzled and leashed when not confined to an enclosure, must microchip the animal, and must post signs warning visitors to the property of the presence of a dangerous dog.
 Furthermore, they must notify their homeowner’s insurance about the dog’s status.
 Failure to comply with these and other dog laws can result in misdemeanor criminal charges.

-If you were bitten by a dog while doing your job, you may be able to collect workers' compensation, and/or pursue a third-party dog bite lawsuit against the dog owner or property owner.
-An Allentown workers' compensation lawyer at Munley Law can help you claim any benefits you are owed through workers' comp, and take additional action to collect the full amount of compensation you deserve.
+If you were bitten by a dog while doing your job, you may be able to collect workers’ compensation, and/or pursue a third-party dog bite lawsuit against the dog owner or property owner.
+An Allentown workers’ compensation lawyer at Munley Law can help you claim any benefits you are owed through workers’ comp and take additional action to collect the full amount of compensation you deserve.

 Munley Law Personal Injury Attorneys

-609 Hamilton St
+609 Hamilton St.

 Allentown, PA 18101